elvisyung/aws-serverless-application-frontend/README.md

 # ReserveMySpace - AWS Serverless Application (Frontend)
-Developed a full-stack serverless application utilising Amazon Web Services (Lambda, ApiGateway, DynamoDB, Cognito), React/Typescript and deployed as CloudFormation to understand CDK infrastructures.
+Engineered a comprehensive, serverless full-stack application leveraging the power of Amazon Web Services, including Lambda, API Gateway, DynamoDB, and Cognito, in tandem with React and TypeScript.
+Orchestrated the deployment of this application using CloudFormation, with a focus on gaining a deep understanding of AWS CDK (Cloud Development Kit) infrastructure.